 Lafayette Federal Credit Union

-BMO Harris offers a 59-month CD Special — one month shy of five years — that pays APY.
-You’ll need to have a at least $5,000 to invest, however, and its regular CD rates are much lower.
+BMO offers a 59-month CD Special — one month shy of five years — that pays APY.
+You’ll need to have at least $1,000 to invest, however, and its regular CD rates are much lower.

 Quontic Bank offers a 5-year CD that pays APY, with a minimum deposit of just $500.
 Make sure you won’t need the money before the five years are up, though — you’ll give up two years’ worth of interest if you withdraw early.